-Your city's data team is advised to attend all trainings organized by the Ministry on important topics such as Smart Cities Open Data Portal, Hackathons, Alliances, GMIS, SmartCode, City Innovation Challenge (CiX), IUDX, Tata Trust's Data Driven Governance Course etc. to educate and upskill themselves and therefore translate the learnings into active implementation within your city.
+Your city's data team is advised to attend all trainings organized by the Ministry on important topics such as Smart Cities Open Data Portal, Hackathons, Alliances, GMIS, SmartCode, City Innovation Challenge (CiX), IUDX, etc. to educate and upskill themselves and therefore translate the learnings into active implementation within your city.